101companies/101worker/README.md

 is specified in `config/test_folders.txt` which lists a number of directories from 101results/101repo to be copied to 101test/.
 This mode sets OMIT_GITDEPS, FULL_SWEEP and OMIT_PULL.
 This also deletes any dumps created by the module.
 Note for this to work the `behavior` must be configured.
+For more verbose output please use `-v [2 or 3]`.

 (Windows users have to use `python bin/run_module [moduleName]`)